juandavidbriceno/ds-ml-projects/case-studies/identify-cars-or-trucks/README.md

 ### Project: Identify cars or trucks

 #### Notes:
-- This project was developed and executed on a Windows environment.
+- This project was developed and executed on a Windows operating system.
 - This project create an environment and install python libraries with bash.
 - Then, all code is run on a Jupyter notebook file.